ocaml/ocaml.org/data/tutorials/platform/op_02_roadmap.md

 configuration.
 For instance, `dune init` can ask users which licence they would like to use.

+After projects have been generated from templates, `dune init` allows users to grow their projects by generating new components.
+Components can be generic, such as libraries, tests, but can also be specific to the template, such as an authentication module in a web application.

 #### (W8) Format Code

-Dune provides a `dune fmt` command that formats the entire project.
+Dune provides a `dune fmt` command that formats code in a project.

 Under the hood, it integrates with different formatters to format the different files in an OCaml project.
 Dune's internal formatter is used for Dune files,